motorcycle accident case

 How Much Is My Motorcycle Accident Case Worth in West Virginia?

-West Virginia is a fault state, meaning the one responsible for the accident should pay for the damages sustained.
-In this case, if the accident was caused by the negligent acts of another motorist, their insurer should compensate you for the injuries and property damage.
+West Virginia is an at-fault state, meaning the one responsible for the accident should pay for the damages sustained.
+In this case, if the motorcycle crash was caused by the negligent acts of another motorist, their insurer should compensate you for the injuries and property damage.

 West Virginia Insurance Coverage